Dh-nu5sh/sysgreet/README.md

 ## Why Sysgreet exists

 I created Sysgreet while operating a growing home lab and juggling multiple SSH sessions.
-I wanted a professional banner—_not_ a novelty—that instantly answered three questions:
+I wanted a professional banner (_not_ a novelty) that instantly answered three questions:

 1. **Where am I logged in?** (Hostname, OS, architecture, remote source)